ONSdigital/rm-survey-service/API.md

 # Survey Service API
 This page documents the Survey service API endpoints.
 These endpoints will be secured using HTTP basic authentication initially.
 All endpoints return an `HTTP 200 OK` status code except where noted otherwise.

-## About Service
+## Service Information
-* `GET /about` will return information about this service, collated from when it was last built.
+* `GET /info` will return information about this service, collated from when it was last built.

 ### Example JSON Response
 ```json